 Mental health and young people

 I am passionate about young people's mental health.
 I know a lot of great people doing some wonderful work in this area.
-However, we need much more investment in Child and Adolescent Mental Health Services (CAMHS) and better prevention, education and support.
+However, we need much more investment in Child and Adolescent Mental Health Services (CAMHS) and better prevention, education and support across the entire community (including those young people who do not meet the threshold for CAMHS services).
 Early intervention is the key.

 Child sexual abuse (and grooming)